 Life Cycle, Epidemiology, and Disease Caused by Balantidium coli

-Balantidium coli is the only ciliated protozoan that is capable of causing disease in humans.
-Its taxonomy is possibly changing, and is sometimes called Neobalantidium coli or Balantoides coli.
-It is most often found in hogs throughout warm and temperate climates, and in monkeys in the tropics.
+Balantidium coli is the only ciliated protozoan and can be found in monkeys in the tropics.
 It is occasionally found in humans, particularly among institutionalized groups and those with poor hygiene.
 B. coli is relatively rare in the U.S.

-Like E. histolytica, B.coli can invade the tissue and cause ulceration.
+Like E. histolytica, B. coli can invade tissue and cause ulceration.
 Occasionally, the organism can invade other organs, such as the lungs and peritoneal area, causing symptoms of urinary tract infection, peritonitis, and vaginitis.

-The life cycle is shown to the right, indicating that a person becomes infected by consuming food or water contaminated with the cyst form of the organism.
-B. coli typically lives in the colon in the trophozoite form and can form cysts which are passed in the stool.
+The life cycle is shown to the right, indicating that a person becomes infected by consuming food or water contaminated with the organism's cyst form.
+B. coli typically lives in the colon in the trophozoite form and can form cysts that are passed in the stool.